UhhhAaron/SaladBind/README.md

 #### Manual

-1. Start mining with normal Salad
+1. Start mining with the Salad app normally
-2. Mine for 5-15 minutes
+2. Mine for around 5-15 minutes (Chopping stage)
 3. Find your Salad logs.
-A guide can be found [https://support.salad.com/hc/en-us/articles/360042215512-How-To-Find-Your-Salad-Log-Files](here)
+A guide can be found [here](https://support.salad.com/hc/en-us/articles/360042215512-How-To-Find-Your-Salad-Log-Files)
 4. Search for "rig ID" in the main.log file and copy it.
 Both Ethermine worker ID and Nicehash rig ID are supported.
 5. Paste the Rig ID into the terminal (on Windows, use right-click)